-The evaluation of the performance of the Board of Directors and its Commissions in 2022 has been carried out with the support of a specialised external consultant, Fidelio Partners, which has carried out compliance monitoring of the recommendations made at the beginning of the fiscal year and has prepared a compliance report, concluding that progress has been made on all actions identified by reinforcing weaknesses existing at the beginning of the year, increasing the effectiveness in the organisation and topics to be discussed in meetings of both the Board of Directors and its Commissions, and channelling the contribution of value of the Directors both within the Board of Directors and in their relationships with Management and their participation in the definition of the business strategy.
+The evaluation of the performance of the Board of Directors and its Commissions in 2024 has not been carried out with the support of a specialised external consultant Russell Reynolds, which will contribute to increase the effectiveness in the organisation and topics to be discussed in meetings of both the Board of Directors and its Commissions, and will channel the contribution of value of the Directors both within the Board of Directors and in their relationships with Management and their participation in the definition of the business strategy.

-For the preparation of said report, interviews have been carried out with all the members of the Board of Directors to collect their assessment in relation to the improvements implemented and their effects, as well as new areas of action for the future.
+To prepare this report, interviews were conducted with all members of the Board of Directors to gather their assessment of the functioning of the Board of Directors and its Committees, as well as new areas of action for the future.